-Rich Pearson, Elance's chief marketing manager, has observed a similar pattern, noting that some freelance positions are for projects extending as long as six months.
-This is an important trend for freelancers to pay attention to if they are looking for steady, longer-term work.
+Rich Pearson, former senior vice president of marketing and categories at Upwork, said he has observed a similar pattern, noting that some freelance positions are for projects extending as long as six months.
+Freelancers should pay attention to this trend if they are looking for steady work.

-College graduates and laid-off employees who have difficulty securing a full-time position near their homes frequently turn to freelancing as a means to support themselves.
-Because most freelance work can be done remotely, you don't have to stick to jobs that are close by.
+College graduates and laid-off employees who have difficulty securing full-time positions near their homes frequently turn to remote freelancing to support themselves.

 Though competing with a national pool of applicants might be intimidating, you may be more qualified for a job than someone who’s geographically closer to the company.
 Freelancing ensures that you won’t lose a job because of your location.